 3. Technology and Tool Updates 👨💻

-Hiring the best talents is only half of the battle for creating a healthier organisation.
+Hiring the best talents is only half of the battle for creating a healthier organization.
 However, if those talented people don’t have the right tools, it can severely hurt their productivity.
-Several companies still use Windows XP even though the support for that was stopped in 2004.
+Several companies still use Windows XP even though the support stopped in 2004.
 Working with slow and outdated technology can be extremely frustrating and can reduce the productivity of even the best of employees.

 With a steady growth of technology every year, updating necessary tools has become extremely important.
 It is required to allow business processes to continue running smoothly.

 Time trackers, payroll and more can be seamlessly automated.
 Giving employees good software to work with can definitely help improve their productivity.